Home

 Getting Granular: Calculating by the Hour

 If your schedule is anything but standard, calculating parenting time by the hour might be your best bet.
-This method offers the most precision, which is a lifesaver for parents with unconventional work hours, frequent mid-week visits that aren't overnights, or other complex arrangements.
+This method offers the most precision, which is a lifesaver for parents with unconventional work hours or frequent mid-week visits that aren't overnights.

 The Standard Approach: Counting Overnights